 Physical activity can play an important role in improving both mental and physical health.
 Inactivity is a contributing factor to declining mental health.
 One research psychiatrist has demonstrated that three or more exercise sessions of 45-60 minutes can help improve even chronic depression.
 Even when medication is needed, physical activity can still provide benefits for both physical and mental health.

 For those patients dealing with chronic illness, pain, or mobility problems, addressing barriers to exercise is important.
 Seeing a physical therapist who can assess the patient’s issues and limitations, and provide a custom treatment plan will allow the patient to move forward and work on becoming more active.
 By increasing physical activity and helping improve either mental or physical health, the other is naturally affected.
 Also, as we wrote recently, even spending 20-30 minutes in nature can help reduce physical biomarkers of stress.
 Activity doesn’t have to be strenuous to be a good start!

 If you or your loved one needs more mental health resources, click here.
 You’ll find information, as well as a provider locator tool.

 If you’re struggling and need a starting point, Body One Physical Therapy is ready to help.
-We’re locally-owned and operated, with four locations serving Central Indiana: North Indianapolis, South Indianapolis, Fishers, and Zionsville.
+We’re locally-owned and operated, with three locations serving Central Indiana: North Indianapolis, Fishers, and Zionsville.
 One of our caring, experienced physical therapists will work with you to get you moving in the right direction on your health and wellness journey!
 Call today and let’s get started!